hashicorp/terraform-website/content/source/docs/enterprise/private/install-installer.html.md

    giving you full custody of these files.
 These files will need to be provided before any snapshot restore process is performed, and should be placed into the path configured.
 1. _Optional:_ Configure the product to use an externally managed Vault cluster.
-   See [Customer Managed Vault Cluster](./vault.html) for details on how to configure this option.
+   See [Externally Managed Vault Cluster](./vault.html) for details on how to configure this option.

 #### PostgreSQL Requirements